 - Always including size attributes on your video and picture elements

 - Avoid inserting content above existing content

 - Avoid using too many animations on your web pages

 How to prepare for the page experience algorithm update

 It’s important to keep running website tests to assess how well your website performs with regards to web page experience.
 This will help you to avoid any serious ranking drops when the new algorithm rolls out.

 Opening a dialogue with your SEO agency and developers will help to ensure you’re providing the best possible page experience for your users.
 Carry out tests, do some digging and ask questions to find out if your website is ready for the change.

 How can CandidSky help?

 We’re the SEO experts, therefore, we can help to make your site run as quickly and as smoothly as possible.
-Get in touch today to see how we can help you to improve your page experience!
+Get in touch with our Manchester SEO agency today to see how we can help you to improve your page experience!